darkoverlordofdata/doran-dark/include/dark/class.md

         }
     }

-For simplicity, DSObject is flattened out:
+For simplicity, Object is flattened out:

     object->isa => class {
         isa